grega/blog/content/posts/dcs-dive-computers/index.md

 I don't want to partake in unnecesary finger-pointing and criticism (and my feeling is, perhaps cynically, that based on their post they were fishing for engagement), but I think it's important to reflect on how the incident could have been avoided as well as the importance of taking responsibility for our own safety when diving.

-As far as I understand it, the incident played out as follows (this is a summary base on the post that they made, and subsequently deleted - I wasn't going to link to it directly in any case so as to not finger-point nor provide further views / engagement, as already mentioned):
+As far as I understand it, the incident played out as follows (this is a summary based on the post that they made, and subsequently deleted):

 - The diver was (probably) on holiday and using a commercial dive centre
 - They stated that they were an experienced diver with around 1000 logged dives (this is quite substantial for a recreational diver)